saltstack/salt/doc/topics/windows/windows-package-manager.rst

 default repository - `salt-winrepo-ng<https://github.com/saltstack/salt-winrepo-ng>`_
 that is hosted on GitHub by SaltStack.
 The repository contains package definition files for many common Windows packages and is maintained by SaltStack and the Salt community.
-Anyone is welcome to submit a pull request to this repo to add new package definitions.
+Anyone can submit a pull request to this repo to add new package definitions.

-The package definition file can be managed through either Salt or Git.
-The software packages can be downloaded from either within a git repository or from HTTP(S) or FTP URLs.
-That is, the installer defined in the package definition file can be stored anywhere as long as it is accessible from the host running Salt.
+You can manage the package definition file through either Salt or Git.
+You can download software packages from either a git repository or from HTTP(S) or FTP URLs.
+You can store the installer defined in the package definition file anywhere if it is accessible from the host running Salt.

 You can use the Salt Windows package manager like ``yum`` on Linux.
 You do not have to know the underlying command to install the software.

-Use ``pkg.install`` to install a package using a package manager based on the OS the system runs on.
+-  Use ``pkg.install`` to install a package using a package manager based on the OS the system runs on.
-Use ``pkg.installed`` to check if a particular package is installed in the minion or not.
+-  Use ``pkg.installed`` to check if a particular package is installed in the minion.

 .. note::
     The Salt Windows package manager does not automatically resolve dependencies while installing,